INCLUSION and Wellbeing

 This may include students who have been absent from school for periods of time or students who are struggling to make progress over a number of subjects.
 Their role is vital to ensure that all students leave St Julian’s with formal qualifications.

 We are excited to share the news that we have a new Inclusion Hwb, where all members of the Inclusion and Wellbeing team are located.
-Previous known as BEST, the Inclusion Hwb is available in the Tech Block for any students that need help with learning, wellbeing and attitudes.
+The Inclusion Hwb is available in the Tech Block for any students that need help with learning, wellbeing and attitudes.

-Mrs Griffiths is the Inclusion Team’s Learning Coach.
-She provides support on a 1-1 or small group setting: working with pupils to overcome Learning Barriers.
-She is able to offer support to pupils not working to a normal timetable and also support them in completing coursework and controlled assessments.
+Within school we have Learning Coaches that provide support on a 1-1 or small group setting: working with pupils to overcome Learning Barriers.
+They are able to offer support to pupils not working to a normal timetable and also support them in completing coursework and controlled assessments.

-Mrs Griffiths provides individual guidance and coaching, helping pupils to develop study skills revision strategies and exam preparation.
-She is also able to offer additional qualifications.
+Our Learning Coaches provide individual guidance and coaching, helping pupils to develop study skills revision strategies and exam preparation.
+They also able to offer additional qualifications.

 Inclusion and Wellbeing Team